Home ImprovementHow to Paint a Room Like a Pro

-Painting a newly-plastered ceiling sounds like a simple task.
+Painting newly-plastered walls and ceilings sound like a simple task.
 “I just grab a handy roller and paint, right?”
 Nope!

-Actually, the plastered ceiling is among the most challenging surfaces to paint successfully.
+Actually, the new plaster is among the most challenging surfaces to paint successfully.
 When you don’t choose the right primer or even skip priming, you may get into huge trouble – the displeasure of cracking, peeling or badly-stained paint.

 So, if you are a new homeowner, DIY enthusiast or just someone: